revathikrishapk/revive-ai/README.md

 | Retry-cap violations      |          118 |        **0** |
 | Economic-floor violations |            1 |        **0** |

-What this shows
+# What this shows

 Naive retry recovered more raw simulated revenue because it attempted every event.

 Revive intentionally sacrifices some gross recovery in order to enforce:
--fraud protection
+- Fraud protection
--retry limits
+- Retry limits
--economic constraints
+- Economic constraints
--confidence-based escalation
+- Confidence-based escalation

 The objective is therefore not: